FAQ icon

 • Transcripts

-• Upload unofficial to the application.
+• Upload unofficial transcripts to the application.

 • Admitted students will be required to send official transcripts to the Marsal School.